 Like most things in your garden, tools need a little loving care to keep them happy.
-Since this week is all about roses, here are a few tips for keeping your pruners protected.
+Before you start cleaning up the garden, here are a few tips for cleaning and caring for your pruners.

-Care for your pruners will vary a bit depending on the particular make that you own.
-These Handmade Japanese Garden Pruners are $98 from Kaufmann Mercantile.
-Because they're not made of stainless steel, they might need a bit more care than your average pair of pruners, but we think all pruners enjoy a little extra attention.
+Above: Pruner maintenance depends on which brand you own.
+These Handmade Japanese Garden Pruners are $109 from Kaufmann Mercantile.
+They’re not stainless steel, so they need more care than the average pruners, but we think all pruners enjoy a little attention.

 For a roundup of our favorite pruners, see 10 Easy Pieces: Garden Pruners.

-A good rule of thumb is to get in the habit of giving your pruners a good wash after each use.
-After making just a few snips, I am often tempted to forgo a washing, but cutting even one stem can leave sap and plant residue behind and damage your pruners over the long run.
+Above: Get in the habit of giving your pruners a good wash after each use.
+If I make only a few snips I’m sometimes tempted to forgo washing—but cutting even one stem can leave sap and plant residue that will damage pruners in the long run.

-If you do notice rust forming, you might use linseed oil and small wire brush to help brush away the rust and clean your pruners.
-After cleaning your metal tools with linseed oil, make sure to give them another good wash to prevent a sticky film from forming.
-Linseed oil is also an excellent protectant for your wooden-handled garden tools.
+Above: If you notice any rust, remove it with linseed oil and a small wire brush, then wash your pruners well to prevent a sticky film from forming.
+Linseed oil is also an excellent protectant for wood-handled garden tools.

 A liter of Boiled Linseed Oil is $21.50 from Solvent Free Paint.

-Even if your tools aren't prone to rust, it's a good idea to wipe them down with oil after cleaning them.
-Some people rely on motor or mineral oil for general tool protection, but I like to use just a small bit of household vegetable oil to keep them lubricated and ready for next time.
+Above: Even for tools that aren’t prone to rust, it’s a good idea to wipe them down with oil after cleaning them.
+Some people rely on motor oil or mineral oil, but I just use household vegetable oil to keep them lubricated.